 - Flax seeds

 - Egg yolks

-If you don’t eat a wide array of these omega-3-rich foods, take a high-quality fish oil supplement.
+If you don’t eat a wide array of these fatty fish and omega-3-rich foods, take a high-quality fish oil supplement.

-Vitamin D is actually a hormone that communicates with your other hormones, making it especially essential to help balance hormones.
-So, ensure you’re getting enough vitamin D2 and D3 to ease and prevent hormonal fluctuations.
+Vitamin D is actually a hormone that communicates with your immune system balance hormones and reproductive system and other hormones, making it especially essential to help balance hormones.
+So, ensure you’re getting enough vitamin D2 and vitamin D3 to ease and prevent hormonal fluctuations.

 Vitamin D is a fat-soluble vitamin, so take it with your fattiest meal of the day to ensure absorption.
 Or, take your vitamin D and your fish oil supplement together.

 Hormone Balance Supplements and a Balanced Diet vs. HRT: What’s Right for You?